PrivalauSergey/SocialMusic/LEARNING_PATH_COMMON.md

 # Basic Concept
 Mentoring focused on building an individual learning path based on the application that the mentee wants to create during the mentoring process.
 The program includes fixed and variable modules.

-Fixed modules are related to common engineering practices that can be used for building applications in different programming languages and on different platforms.
+**Fixed Theoretical** modules are related to common engineering practices that can be used for building applications in different programming languages and different platforms.
+Mostly modules are theoretical with practical tasks or examples.

-Variable modules will be adapted for the toolset that the mentee chooses during the common engineering modules.
+**Variable Practical** modules will be adapted for the toolset that the mentee chooses during the common engineering modules.
 Different variations of the learning path can then be introduced and explored during the implementation of the mentee's application.
+This types of modules related to creation of the project and in most cases witout time limitations

+**Variable Theoretical** modules to deep dive to technologies and tools have been chosen by menteed on the previous modules.
+Mostly modules will be theoretical to explain best practices, tooling for the mentee which can be used for mentee's project development

 The mentor can also include additional topics to address the mentee's technological or theoretical gaps.

 Additionally, mentoring will include fundamental modules that can be chosen for separate sessions.

-# Solution/Software Architecture and Engineering Basics (Fixed)
+# Solution/Software Architecture and Engineering Basics (Fixed Theoretical)

+Session: **Time: 1.5h**

 ## Theory